Chapter 1. Installing RHEL for real time

 Note

-When the RHEL for Real Time kernel is installed, it is automatically set to be the default kernel and is used on the next boot.
+When the RHEL for Real Time kernel is installed, it automatically becomes the default kernel.
+The system uses this kernel on the next boot.
 You can also configure other existing kernels variants, such as, kernel, kernel-debug, or kernel-rt-debug as the default boot kernel.
 For more information, see Configuring kernel-rt as the default boot kernel.

 Verification